 - Unplug the printer’s cable from the computer.

-- Now go to the Settings app and select Devices category.
+- Now go to the Settings app and select the Devices category.

 - On the left pane, choose Printers and Scanners.